LSNI President Darren Toombs stands at a podium addressing an audience 2 lawyers walking together and chatting while wearing robes

 Thus, for example, solicitors' accounts are actively monitored by professional staff employed by the Law Society of Northern Ireland on a regular and precautionary basis, as well as in response to specific concerns identified by the Law Society of Northern Ireland in respect of particular practices.

-That is, action by the Law Society of Northern Ireland is not dependent exclusively on a system of self-certified or audited accounts, but by detailed bookkeeping inspections and rigorous enforcement of the relevant regulations.
+This means action by the Law Society of Northern Ireland is not dependent exclusively on a system of self-certified or audited accounts, but by detailed bookkeeping inspections and rigorous enforcement of the relevant regulations.

 Complaints Handling